 Draft State Plan for Adult Education and Literacy

 Following the passage of the federal Workforce Innovation and Opportunity Act in 2014, a new State Plan authored by the Vermont Agency of Education is required for adult education and literacy services.
-A draft of the Title-specific section of the Unified State Plan pertaining specifically to AEL is available until December 15, 2015.
-The agency welcome your comments and insights on the survey provided so that the agency may improve the document.
+A draft of the Title-specific section of the Unified State Plan pertaining specifically to AEL is below.